adsalad/UWO-Open-Seat-Detector/README.md

 # UWO-Open-Seat-Detector
-Selenium, bs4, and Twilio integrated Python script to check/notify me when a desired seat for a course opens at my university
+Twilio integrated Python script to check/notify me when a desired seat for a course opens at my university.
+Program utilizes webscraping libraries such as Selenium and BeautifulSoup4

 Detailed ReadMe coming very soon :)